For most tourists, expats, and even locals, Thai beer can be resumed to the top big 3 brands: Chang, Leo, and Singha.

-Even though they're 3 pretty basic lagers beers, their refreshing and mild taste make them perfect with a spicy Thai meal, to stay hydrated during a music festival under the hot sun of Thailand, or to chill at a beer garden after a long day visiting temples.
+Even though they're 3 basic lagers beers, their refreshing and mild taste make them perfect with a spicy Thai meal, to stay hydrated during a music festival under the hot sun of Thailand, or to chill at a beer garden after a long day visiting temples.

-And each has its own fans that will tell you their beer is better than the other 2.
+And each brand has its own fans that will tell you their beer is better than the other 2.

 Singha (pronounce Sing, which means Lion in Thai) is the oldest beer in Thailand produced since 1933.

-Brewed by Boon Rawd Brewery, Singha is probably the most famous Thai beer outside of Thailand as it is exported to many foreign countries.
+Brewed by Boon Rawd Brewery, Singha is probably the most famous Thai beer outside of Thailand as is exported to many foreign countries.

-Chang beer is the Thai beer with the Elephant logo on it (Chang means elephant in Thai).
+Chang beer is the Thai beer with the famous Elephant logo on it (Chang means elephant in Thai).

-It’s also called the backpacker beer as it used to be the go-to beer for budget travelers as it was for years the strongest and cheapest of the 3.
+It’s also called the backpacker beer as it used to be the go-to beer for budget travelers as it was for years the strongest and cheapest of the big 3.

 Nowadays, that reputation remains as it still is the cheapest Thai beer but the new version called Chang Classic introduced in 2015 for the 20th anniversary of the brand has a 5% ABV, just like Singha and Leo.